 Introduction

-I never liked the syntax of array_map
+I never liked the syntax of array_map but generator support in

-makes mapping a little bit more readable and much more
+php 5.5 makes mapping a little bit more readable and much more

 memory-efficient.